Rushabh-454/Calculator---Python/README.md

 + pillow - `pip install pillow`

 ## Description
-It is a simple calculator that uses tkinter for creating the GUI and can perfrom basic arithmetic operations like addition, subtraction, multiplication and division.
+It is a simple calculator that uses tkinter for creating the GUI and can perform basic arithmetic operations like addition, subtraction, multiplication and division.

 ## Files included
 + `calculator.py` - It is the main file where the GUI is implemented.